 If the series trust assets of a particular series of certificates include Fannie Mae Securities, you should carefully consider the additional risk factors related to the mortgage loans backing the Fannie Mae Securities that are found in the Multifamily MBS Prospectus, the Mega Prospectus and the Underlying REMIC Prospectus, as applicable.
-If the series trust assets for a particular series of certificates include Ginnie Mae Securities or Third Party Securities, you should also carefully consider the risk factors that are found in the disclosure documents related to those securities including, as applicable, the Ginnie Mae Prospectus and the Third Party Prospectus.
+If the series trust assets for a particular series of certificates include Ginnie Mae Securities or Third Party Securities, you should also carefully consider the risk factors that are found in the disclosure documents related to those securities as described above under "DISCLOSURE DOCUMENTS FOR ISSUANCES OF CERTIFICATES-Prospectuses-This Prospectus and the Prospectus Supplements-Availability of Prospectuses."
 In addition, we may disclose additional risk factors associated with a specific series of certificates in the related prospectus supplement.